themabus/StarFoxMasterBuilder/README.md

 # StarFoxMasterBuilder
 Original SNES Star Fox source code restored to produce 1:1 retail releases on compile.
+Could be of interest for speedrunners or digital archeology or SF freaks or you, perhaps.

 So I was tired working on an project and went tinkering with SF source as a little distraction.
 Got original US retail restored already.
 Now working on JP.